makon57/openshift-ai-observability-summarizer/deploy/helm/observability/loki/DEPLOYMENT_NOTES.md

 This Helm chart contains the **production-tested configuration** that successfully resolved multiple critical issues encountered during deployment in October 2025.
 This guide ensures you can replicate the exact working setup.

+**✅ NEW in v2.1**: The Helm chart is now **complete and self-contained**, automatically creating all necessary components including LokiStack deployment, RBAC, and log forwarding configuration.
+No manual setup steps required!

 ## ✅ Current Working Configuration

 ### LokiStack Configuration